 Hi!
 I’m Darinka and I was born in Baveno 35 years ago, a quiet little “one horse town” by the peaceful sides of Lake Maggiore.
 I moved to England as soon as I could get out of it and graduated in Photographic Arts from Westminster University in 2004.
 After that I’ve been on a endless journey through many countries and lived over all continents –except the poles.
 Life has taken me on a roller coaster of adventures.
 I’ve done any sort of crazy job you can imagine, from teaching English to Laotian kids to massaging poker player’s heads in casinos.
-I’ve been a stripper, I owned a restaurant, I’ve been rich, I’ve been poor, I’ve slept in squats and five stars hotel and absorbed as a sponge the journey who made me into what I am now.
+I’ve been a bikini bartender, I owned a restaurant, I’ve been rich, I’ve been poor, I’ve slept in squats and five stars hotel and absorbed as a sponge the journey who made me into what I am now.

 However the only word who everyone will agree defines the best is GIPSY.
 So far I’ve embarked some challenging overland trips as the one from Vientiane to Helsinki, crossing all central Asia, a civil war in Kyrgyzstan, hitchhiking up the mountains to find myself sleeping in a Yurt, a fantastic nomadic tent made of sheep skin with a local family involved in the production of fermented horse milk.
 South America from Buenos Aires to Bogotà exploring the moonlike landscape of the Atacama’s desert and dancing salsa under the rain in Santa Marta.
 Australia’s outback, working as a skimpy (a bikini bartender) in the mine sites and discover the sad reality of the disappearing aboriginal culture, the “bikies’ and the most inhospitable continent I’ve ever set foot on.